Driving Test Tips: How To Pass Your Theory & Practical Tests

 Your instructor will let you know when they think you're ready to book your test.
 Remember not to panic at this stage, your instructor wouldn't advise you to go for it if they didn't think you were test-ready.

 Don't forget to brush up on your theory test.
-Aforementioned, changes to the highway code came into effect in January 2022.
-Revising these changes could be the difference between passing and failing your practical test.
+Revising any recent changes to the Highway Code could be the difference between passing and failing your practical test.

-Be certain to make sure you know exactly what to expect.
-The last thing you need is any nasty surprises halfway through your test.
+Be certain to make sure you know exactly what to expect from a practical driving test.
+The last thing you need is any big surprises halfway through your test.

 • Eyesight check